Healthy Cinnamon Rolls! I’m all about creating healthy-ish alternatives to classic recipes, and these healthy cinnamon rolls are the ultimate upgrade.

 - Natural sweeteners have a lower glycemic index compared to refined sugars.

-Understanding and choosing sweeteners with a lower glycemic index value is better for our digestive system and helps to maintain consistent blood sugar levels—important for people with diabetes, obesity and cardiovascular disease.
+Choosing sweeteners with a lower glycemic index value is better for our digestive system and helps to maintain consistent blood sugar levels.
+Just remember, sugar is sugar!

 Whole-wheat pastry flour

-A combination of flours is key for creating a healthier cinnamon roll that doesn’t sacrifice any of the delicious texture we love about classic cinnamon rolls.
+A combination of flours is key for creating a healthier cinnamon roll that doesn’t sacrifice on texture.

 This recipe uses both whole-wheat pastry flour (my fav) and all-purpose flour.
 This combination achieves that light and fluffy texture.